NelsonHeinzelmann/Projects/README.md

 # Expertise and Future Plans
 My main expertise lies in Asset & Risk management.
 Additionally, I have gained comprehensive knowledge of various concepts and tools commonly used in data science, including Python (data structures, OOP, TensorFlow, etc.), Stata, C++ (basic understanding of OOP and parallel programming, including MPI and OMP), and LaTeX.
 This expertise allows me to effectively implement diverse models from the fields of finance, economics, and beyond.
-Although the projects displayed on this page offer only a glimpse into my capabilities, they offer a representative sample of the diverse models I have explored.
+Although the projects displayed on this page offer only a glimpse into my capabilities, they are a rather good representative sample of the diverse models I have explored.
 However, it is important to note that there are several subjects related to Asset & Risk management that are not featured in this repository.
-This is because these projects were more guided in nature and did not fully reflect my critical thinking.
+This is because these projects were more guided in nature making them less interesting.
 Therefore, I made the decision not to upload them here.

 In the future, I hope to be able to work on more ML models to enhance my understanding of TensorFlow and also have a broader understanding of its applications in Finance.
 Also, I want to keep working on more complex models to model Volatility as it remains of my favourite subjects to study